luomus/finbif/docs/reference/finbif-package.md

 - `finbif_api_url`:

   Character.
-The base url of the API to query.
+The base URL of the API to query.
 Default:
   `"https://api.laji.fi"`

 - `finbif_api_version`: